2023 Grant Thornton Invitational field: Players, teams and rankings

 The Grant Thornton Invitational field is headlined by Ludvig Aberg, Rickie Fowler, Nelly Korda and Lexi Thompson.

-This is a 24-player, 12-team, no-cut, limited-field event.
+This is a 32-player, 16-team, no-cut, limited-field event.
 Teams will play in different formats for each of three rounds.

 The event is unofficial on the PGA Tour and LPGA Tour schedule, considered a Challenge event.
 Wins in this event do not count toward PGA Tour or LPGA Tour records, and there are no season-long points on offer for the players.